ramosrenzo/COVID-LLM/index.md

     Over the course of the pandemic, the world experienced millions of cases and deaths, prompting the development of vaccines and treatments aimed at improving the conditions of COVID-19.
-In response to the evolving crisis, accurate results of COVID-19 cases had become essential for healthcare systems to effectively prevent and control the disease (Patil, Mollaei and Barati Farimani 2023).
-With the help of machine learning, computational biology has been able to make advancements and reveal the potential of utilizing microbiome data to predict health outcomes (Bao et al. 2024), including infectious diseases such as COVID-19.
-The microbiome — the community of microorganisms residing in the human body — has been present in a range of diseases, with growing evidence suggesting its role in influencing immune responses and disease severity (Yeoh et al. 2021).
+In response to the evolving crisis, accurate results of COVID-19 cases had become essential for healthcare systems to effectively prevent and control the disease <a href="#Patil2023">(Patil, Mollaei and Barati Farimani 2023)</a>.
+With the help of machine learning, computational biology has been able to make advancements and reveal the potential of utilizing microbiome data to predict health outcomes <a href="#Bao2024">(Bao et al. 2024)</a>, including infectious diseases such as COVID-19.
+The microbiome — the community of microorganisms residing in the human body — has been present in a range of diseases, with growing evidence suggesting its role in influencing immune responses and disease severity <a href="#Yeoh2021">(Yeoh et al. 2021)</a>.
 A significant area of research has been the use of machine learning techniques to analyze microbiome data in the context of predicting their COVID-19 status — whether an individual has tested positive or negative for the virus.
     <br/><br/>
-    Among classical machine learning methods, Random Forest algorithms have demonstrated strong performance in classification tasks involving microbiome data (Hernández Medina et al. 2022).
-Marotz, et al. (2020) applied Random Forest classifiers to predict COVID-19 status using microbiome profiles obtained from 16S rRNA gene amplicon sequencing of various sample types, including nares, stool, skin (from the forehead), and hospital floor (Marotz et al. 2020).
-The authors used a 20-time repeated, stratified 5-fold cross-validation to optimize hyperparameters and evaluate the model, identifying key Amplicon Sequence Variants (ASVs) linked to COVID status.
+    Among classical machine learning methods, Random Forest algorithms have demonstrated strong performance in classification tasks involving microbiome data <a href="#HernandezMedina2022">(Hernández Medina et al. 2022)</a>.
+Marotz, et al. (2020) applied Random Forest classifiers to predict COVID-19 status using microbiome profiles obtained from 16S rRNA gene amplicon sequencing of various sample types, including nares, stool, skin (from the forehead), and hospital floor
+    <a href="#Marotz2020">(Marotz et al. 2020)</a>.
+The authors used a 20-time repeated, stratified 5-fold cross-validation
+    to optimize hyperparameters and evaluate the model, identifying key Amplicon Sequence Variants (ASVs) linked to COVID status.
 The model then achieved an AUROC of 0.89 for nares samples, 0.82 for stool, and 0.79 for forehead skin, demonstrating high prediction